brotatotes/bht-automation/bht gen 3/Hebrews/Chapter 11/Hebrews 11 36 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 17:50:23
+- Timestamp: 12-25-2023 20:34:29
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 59
+- BHT Word Count: 69
-- BHT Commentary Usage: 40.82%
+- BHT Commentary Usage: 36.73%
-- BHT Quality Score: 1.011993130217631
+- BHT Quality Score: 1.159821575980379
 - Generate Attempts: 5 / 5
 - ChatGPT injected words (49):
-	['a', 'ability', 'adversity', 'also', 'and', 'as', 'beliefs', 'bonds', 'but', 'character', 'commitment', 'cruel', 'description', 'endurance', 'endure', 'endured', 'experiences', 'face', 'faced', 'imprisonment', 'in', 'is', 'it', 'mentioned', 'merely', 'mockings', 'not', 'of', 'others', 'patiently', 'physical', 'remain', 'scourgings', 'served', 'showcased', 'steadfast', 'test', 'testing', 'that', 'the', 'their', 'these', 'they', 'this', 'to', 'trials', 'unwavering', 'were', 'who']
+	['a', 'an', 'and', 'as', 'believers', 'committed', 'cruel', 'describe', 'despite', 'displaying', 'endured', 'enduring', 'example', 'faced', 'facing', 'faith', 'for', 'future', 'great', 'hardships', 'imprisonment', 'is', 'mockings', 'patience', 'persevered', 'physical', 'punishments', 'put', 'refers', 'remained', 'scourgings', 'serves', 'steadfastness', 'term', 'test', 'testing', 'that', 'the', 'their', 'these', 'they', 'to', 'trials', 'unique', 'used', 'was', 'while', 'with', 'yet']
-- ChatGPT injected words (significant words only) (29):
+- ChatGPT injected words (significant words only) (31):
-	['ability', 'adversity', 'beliefs', 'bonds', 'character', 'commitment', 'cruel', 'description', 'endurance', 'endure', 'endured', 'experiences', 'face', 'faced', 'imprisonment', 'mentioned', 'merely', 'mockings', 'patiently', 'physical', 'remain', 'scourgings', 'served', 'showcased', 'steadfast', 'test', 'testing', 'trials', 'unwavering']
+	['believers', 'committed', 'cruel', 'describe', 'despite', 'displaying', 'endured', 'enduring', 'example', 'faced', 'facing', 'faith', 'future', 'great', 'hardships', 'imprisonment', 'mockings', 'patience', 'persevered', 'physical', 'punishments', 'refers', 'remained', 'scourgings', 'serves', 'steadfastness', 'term', 'test', 'testing', 'trials', 'unique']

 ### Logs
-- Attempt 1 BHT: In Hebrews 11:36, the verse speaks about a different class of confessors for the truth who experienced trials testing their faith, including cruel mockings and scourgings, as well as bonds and imprisonment.
-These trials were not only physical but also a testing of their character and endurance.
-The mention of these experiences highlights their perseverance and commitment to their beliefs, as they patiently endured and remained steadfast in the face of adversity.
+- Attempt 1 BHT: These believers endured trials and testing for the truth.
+They faced imprisonment like Hanani and Micaiah, and were subjected to mocking and scourgings, experiences that tested their faith.
+The term mockings is a unique word found only in this passage, while scourgings is a common term for whipping.
+These trials challenged their faith, but these believers patiently endured, demonstrating their steadfastness and commitment to the truth.
+They followed in the footsteps of those who had come before them, enduring for the sake of their faith.
-- 🔄 Hebrews 11:36 (attempt 1, 71 words, 37.25% quotes quality score: 1.1100244109223216, V2 normalized quality score: 28.25, commentator tiers 1-3: 13.73%, 38.46%, 47.81%)
+- 🔄 Hebrews 11:36 (attempt 1, 85 words, 39.29% quotes quality score: 1.154469322687222, V2 normalized quality score: 29.73, commentator tiers 1-3: 26.05%, 23.83%, 50.12%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- VERSE_REF FOUND IN BHT!
-	- 'VERSE' FOUND IN BHT!
-- Attempt 2 BHT: In this passage, it is mentioned that there were others who endured trials and testing of their faith, which included cruel mockings, scourgings, bonds, and imprisonment.
-These experiences were not only physical in nature but also served to test their character and endurance.
-These individuals demonstrated great perseverance and commitment to their beliefs as they patiently endured and remained steadfast in the face of adversity.
-- 🔄 Hebrews 11:36 (attempt 2, 65 words, 42.31% quotes quality score: 1.0560003492910537, V2 normalized quality score: 26.46, commentator tiers 1-3: 7.42%, 44.88%, 47.69%)
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- 'PASSAGE' FOUND IN BHT!
-- Attempt 3 BHT: In this description of others who faced trials and testing, it is mentioned that they endured cruel mockings, scourgings, bonds, and imprisonment.
-These experiences were not merely physical, but also served as a test of their character and endurance.
-Their ability to patiently endure and remain steadfast in the face of adversity showcased their unwavering commitment to their beliefs.
+- Attempt 2 BHT: These believers endured trials and testing, facing imprisonment and enduring cruel mockings and scourgings.
+Their faith was put to the test, and yet they persevered with great patience.
+The unique term mockings is used to describe the hardships they faced, while scourgings refers to the physical punishments they endured.
+Despite these trials, they remained committed to their faith, displaying a steadfastness that serves as an example for future believers.
-- 🔄 Hebrews 11:36 (attempt 3, 59 words, 40.82% quotes quality score: 1.011993130217631, V2 normalized quality score: 24.99, commentator tiers 1-3: 4.98%, 51.17%, 43.85%)
+- 🔄 Hebrews 11:36 (attempt 2, 69 words, 36.73% quotes quality score: 1.159821575980379, V2 normalized quality score: 29.91, commentator tiers 1-3: 19.85%, 30.41%, 49.74%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: In Hebrews, there were others who endured trials testing their faith, including cruel mockings and scourgings, bonds, and imprisonment.
-These experiences served as both physical and character tests, revealing their endurance and unwavering commitment to their beliefs.
-Through patiently enduring these adversities, they exemplified their steadfastness and dedication in the face of challenges.
+- Attempt 3 BHT: These believers encountered various trials and testing, including imprisonment and enduring both cruel mockings and scourgings.
+The unique term mockings, along with the common term scourgings, highlights the challenges they faced for their faith.
+Yet, they displayed great patience and perseverance, enduring these hardships with steadfastness.
+These examples serve to inspire and encourage others to remain committed to their faith in the face of adversity.
-- 🔄 Hebrews 11:36 (attempt 4, 53 words, 34.09% quotes quality score: 1.086868713712918, V2 normalized quality score: 27.48, commentator tiers 1-3: 8.21%, 43.44%, 48.35%)
+- 🔄 Hebrews 11:36 (attempt 3, 65 words, 32.61% quotes quality score: 1.109017151647147, V2 normalized quality score: 28.22, commentator tiers 1-3: 19.75%, 31.86%, 48.39%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- VERSE_REF FOUND IN BHT!
-- Attempt 5 BHT: In this context, there were individuals who faced trials that tested their faith, enduring cruel mockings, scourgings, bonds, and imprisonment.
-These experiences served as both physical and character trials, revealing their endurance and unwavering commitment to their beliefs.
-Through their patient endurance, they demonstrated steadfastness and dedication in the midst of challenges.
+- Attempt 4 BHT: These believers faced trials of imprisonment, cruel mockings, and scourgings.
+Their faith was tested, but they patiently endured these challenges.
+The term mockings is a unique word used to describe the hardships they experienced, while scourgings refers to the physical punishment they endured.
+Through their endurance, they demonstrated their unwavering commitment to the truth.
+Their examples serve as a reminder for us to remain steadfast in our faith, even in the face of trials and tribulations.
-- 🔄 Hebrews 11:36 (attempt 5, 52 words, 37.21% quotes quality score: 1.0064629432241432, V2 normalized quality score: 24.81, commentator tiers 1-3: 4.06%, 50.26%, 45.68%)
+- 🔄 Hebrews 11:36 (attempt 4, 76 words, 37.74% quotes quality score: 1.124297815598839, V2 normalized quality score: 28.73, commentator tiers 1-3: 18.79%, 29.43%, 51.78%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+- Attempt 5 BHT: These believers endured trials and testing, facing imprisonment, cruel mockings, and scourgings.
+Their faith was put to the test, yet they patiently endured these challenges.
+The term mockings is a unique word used to describe the hardships they faced, while scourgings refers to the physical punishments they endured.
+Through their steadfastness, they serve as an example for future believers, demonstrating the importance of remaining committed to their faith, even in the midst of suffering.
+- 🔄 Hebrews 11:36 (attempt 5, 74 words, 38.46% quotes quality score: 1.1552582805698581, V2 normalized quality score: 29.76, commentator tiers 1-3: 17.3%, 29.42%, 53.28%)
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Hebrews 11:36 bht prompt v0.8 (59 words, 40.82% quotes)
+- ✅ Hebrews 11:36 bht prompt v0.8 (69 words, 36.73% quotes)
-- quality score: 1.011993130217631, V2 normalized quality score: 24.99, commentator tiers 1-3: 4.98%, 51.17%, 43.85%)
+- quality score: 1.159821575980379, V2 normalized quality score: 29.91, commentator tiers 1-3: 19.85%, 30.41%, 49.74%)